 DWC Announces Free Online Access to Evidence-Based Treatment Guidelines for Medical Providers

-OAKLAND, Calif., Feb.
-5, 2019 /PRNewswire/ -- The Division of Workers' Compensation (DWC) announces that medical providers who treat injured California workers can now have free online access to the State's Medical Treatment Utilization Schedule (MTUS) guidelines.
+OAKLAND, California, Feb.
+5, 2019 /PRNewswire-HISPANIC PR WIRE/ -- The Division of Workers' Compensation (DWC) announces that medical providers who treat injured California workers can now have free online access to the State's Medical Treatment Utilization Schedule (MTUS) guidelines.

 "Medical providers in California should ensure that treatment decisions for injured workers are based on the best available evidence," said George Parisotto, DWC Administrative Director.
 "By providing these guidelines free of charge, we are removing barriers that we expect will improve quality of care and reduce friction in the utilization review process."